udacity/cs344/README.md

-My solutions to the udacity cs344 Intro to Paralell programming course
+My solutions to the udacity cs344 Intro to Paralell programming course.
+The course is taught using nVidia cuda.
+For the most part (aside from the final project), my work is in the problem set folders under student_func.cu.